Big Basin is closed indefinitely due to the August 2020 lightning fire; see the Big Basin page for details.

 Park rangers often recommend this popular hike to visitors who are looking for a one-hour outing.
 The hike is short, more or less level, and there’s a little waterfall at the end.
 The trail also has some outstanding redwoods, though mostly at the beginning.

 Starting from park headquarters, walk south along the road a short distance to reach the trailhead.
 The Sequoia Trail starts with some top-notch redwood scenery, climbing gently through a grove of large stately trees.
 In the distance, you can catch glimpses of redwoods rising majestically into the sky.
-This exceptional scenery continues for about a third of a mile, then, immediately after passing a side trail to Jay Camp, the redwoods become more mundane.
-It's still attractive old growth, though.
+This exceptional scenery continues for about a third of a mile; after passing a side trail to Jay Camp, the redwoods become more mundane.
+It’s still attractive old growth, though.
 The trail gradually curves around to follow Lodge Road.

 The sound of rushing water announces that you’re approaching Sempervirens Falls.
 Take the well-marked spur trail downhill, cross the road, and descend a series of steps to reach a viewing platform.
 Next to the platform, Sempervirens Creek pours over a 10-foot-high ledge and into a deep pool in a little grotto.